CODENEON/pathway_hackathon/README.md

 ## Running the Application

-This project has two main components: the Pathway backend and the LearnPro UI frontend.
+This project has two main components: the Pathway backend and the LearnPro UI frontend (which includes an integrated document management API).

 ### 1. Running the Backend (Pathway API)